 When you’re buying or selling a home, a home inspection is a large part of the process.
 Home inspections keep home buyers safe, and they reinforce the seller’s asking price.
-This is why getting a professional home inspection done by certified home inspectors is crucial.
+This is why getting a professional report done by certified home inspectors is crucial.

-If you’re looking to buy or sell a home in the Aurora, Colorado area, it’s in your best interest to give us a call so that we can get your home inspection started today!
+If you’re looking to buy or sell a home in the Aurora, Colorado area, it’s in your best interest to give us a call so that we can get your appointment booked today!
 Learn all about why you need a home inspection below.

 When you’re getting ready to sell or buy a home, a certified home inspector is going to look for all of the following issues.
 Colorado home inspections require a thorough knowledge of the state itself, as there are many different issues that you may encounter.
 Our certified inspectors will be able to help you with all of the following inspection services.

 Colorado is a state that’s hit with all sorts of weather.
 While the climate is fairly dry, temperatures fluctuate constantly, with temperatures reaching highs near 100 degrees, and some lows dipping below zero.
 While homes are built to a strict code, home inspectors in Aurora know that these extremes can cause issues with a homes structure, not to mention the snow that Colorado receives every year.

 Structural issues affect nearly 25% of homes in the U.S. The key to taking care of these issues and reducing the cost to fix them is finding them early.
 Our Aurora home inspectors know what to look for, and a thorough inspection can help you identify any issues that may indicate a structural compromise in your home.

 - Cracks in basement walls, or around door frames